Scroll to content

 Spellings – Sent out on a Friday and tested on the Friday after.
 These can be completed on Spelling Shed

 TT Rockstars- Use TT Rockstars to practise times tables.
-Children will be tested through the ’99 club’ on a Monday.
+Children will be tested through the ’99 club’ on a Tuesday.

 Topic homework: